 What is the UCAT and do I have to take it?

 The UCAT is an aptitude test used by many medical schools to assist in their selection procedures.
 All applicants to Manchester must take the UCAT test in the year of application.
 The test is valid for a year.
-More information can be found on the UCAT page.

 Do you operate a threshold for UCAT?